paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 Now you're probably thinking "wait a minute, the Constitution is only a few pages long, and the federal government does a huge amount of stuff.
 What gives, Gowder?
 Where are those limited powers of yours?"
 Well, what gives is that there are two gigantic holes that Congress has been driving the legislative truck through for a long time: the Necessary and Proper Clause and the Commerce Clause.

-The Commerce Clause is the subject of a subsequent handout.
-I'll cover the Necessary and Proper Clause right now.

 ## Necessary and Proper

 Congress can enact legislation that is "necessary" and "proper" to carry out its enumerated powers.

 ### What’s Necessary?

-Justice Marshall, in McCulloch, establishes the principle that “necessary” doesn’t mean “essential,” instead, it roughly means “useful.”
+Chief Justice Marshall, in McCulloch, establishes the principle that “necessary” doesn’t mean “essential,” instead, it roughly means “useful.”

 Moreover, separation of powers considerations suggest that Congress, not the Court, should be the judge of what is useful to carry out its enumerated powers.
 In Marshall’s words: